Al diablo con los guapos

 Al diablo con los guapos (English title: Down with the Beautiful) is a Mexican telenovela produced by Angelli Nesma Medina for Televisa.
-It aired on Canal de las Estrellas from October 8, 2007 to June 6, 2008.
+It aired on Canal de las Estrellas from October 8, 2007, to June 6, 2008.
 It is a remake of Argentinian telenovela Muñeca Brava.
 It stars Allisson Lozz, Eugenio Siller, Laura Flores, César Évora, and Andrés Zuno.
-In the United States, the telenovela aired on Univision from January 21, 2008 to September 19, 2008.
+In the United States, the telenovela aired on Univision from January 21, 2008, to September 19, 2008.

 Plot

-Al Diablo con los Guapos tells the story of a girl named Milagros, who, at the age 18, leaves the convent where she was raised and finds work at Regina Belmonte, the matriarch of a family company.
-Regina sympathizes with Milagros immediately but the remainder of the family does not bear her self-assured character and her bad manners.
+Al Diablo con los Guapos tells the story of a girl named Milagros, who, at the age 18, leaves the convent where she was raised and finds work with Regina Belmonte, the matriarch of a family company.
+Regina sympathizes with Milagros immediately but the remainder of the family does not bear her self-assured character and bad manners.

 The son of Constancio Belmonte, Alejandro, is interested in Milagros because of her captivating spirit.
 Little by little, between suits and discussions, the two begin to date, although Milagros refuses to accept him.
 She knows Alejandro's reputation of being a womanizer and believes she is going to be abandoned like her mother.
 Besides this, Alejandro is already engaged.

 Constancio Belmonte, Regina's son, detests his family and does not even try hide it.
 Especially to his wife Luciana, since his father obliged him to marry her which in turn separated him from Rosario, the love of his life.
 At the time, she was expecting a baby of his, but she disappeared without leaving a trace.
 As soon as he learned this, Constancio did not try to locate his child who ended up to be Milagros.

 Andrea, Alejandro's girlfriend, only wants him for his money, and at the same time is having an affair with Constancio whom she says she loves.
 Hugo, Alejandro's cousin, is in love with Mili and paints portraits of her that he admires, he also fakes broken leg injury to get closer to her but later confesses his love.